rieselgold/moneybin/README.md

 # The Money Bin

-A workadventure-map for the Moneybin-Assembly at the RC3 2021
+A workadventure-map for the Moneybin-Assembly at the DiVOC Bridging Bubbles 2022